 The Fellows Salon is a student-driven forum for the exchange of thoughts and ideas.
 Taking its name from the spaces of the French Enlightenment, the Fellows Salon offers Fellows an opportunity to share and learn together.
 Fellows might present on their research to rehearse for off-campus conferences, on extra-curricular interests such as hobbies, and so forth.

 Salon Proposal Form

 Fellows must complete the HFP Graduation Plan form and submit it to the HFP director no later than January 15th of the spring term in which they plan to graduate.
 Forms must be emailed as PDF attachments to the director, and they should be accompanied by a PDF of the Fellow's transcripts, in which HFP required courses (Fellows sections of American Experience, for instance) are highlighted.
 Fellows should describe items as "TBD" and provide as much detail as possible if they have contracts or points or other obligations to complete in the final semester after submission of the grad plan.
-Timely submission of the form will help ensure that Fellows carry the appropriate honors at commencement.
+Timely submission of the form and transcript will ensure that Fellows carry the appropriate honors at commencement.
 Files should be named "LAST NAME, FIRST NAME HFP GRADUATION PLAN" and "LAST NAME, FIRST NAME HFP TRANSCRIPT."
 When completing the HFP Graduation Plan form, Fellows should use the "Fill & Sign" function in Adobe to type in responses rather than writing them by hand.

 HFP Graduation Plan Form

 Lyon is more than just a college.
 It's a community distinguished by its academic curriculum, unique honor and social systems, and award-winning professors.